 How You Can Define Sex Addiction

-- You do not feel as though you have any control over your sexual behaviors
+- You do not feel as though you have any control over your sexual behaviours

-- You cannot control your thoughts about sex, sexual behaviors, or engaging in sexual behaviors
+- You cannot control your thoughts about sex, sexual behaviours, or engaging in sexual behaviours

 - Despite setting personal limitations on sexual activity, you cannot control the circumstances of your sexual activity

-- As the result of your inability to control your sexual behaviors you have encountered negative consequences in other areas of your life such as your relationships your work, or your finances
+- As the result of your inability to control your sexual behaviours you have encountered negative consequences in other areas of your life such as your relationships your work, or your finances

 - You struggle to sleep through the night due to obsessive thinking about sex and sexual activity